-Gum disease—This condition is also known as periodontal disease, and it affects approximately 70 percent of adults over the age of 65.1 So, what kind of senior dental care can prevent and treat it?
+Gum disease: This condition is also known as periodontal disease, and it affects approximately 70 percent of adults over the age of 65, according to information from CDC.
+So, what kind of senior dental care can prevent and treat it?
 Seeing your dentist yearly and brushing and flossing your teeth daily are two of the most important steps.
 If you're diagnosed with gum disease, then you may need additional dental treatments, surgeries, or medications.

 Shingles: This condition is caused by the varicella zoster virus (VZV), which is the same virus that causes chickenpox.
 The virus stays dormant in people's bodies and can reactivate years later for unknown reasons.
 The CDC recommends that all seniors receive the shingles vaccine in order to help prevent the virus from reactivating.
 Shingles is often treated with anti-viral medication, but it needs to be started as soon as possible.
 Pain medications and topical products can also help relieve the pain and itch from the rash.